AminSarabi/JSON-Parser/README.md

 ## A blazing fast json parser

-The goal of the project is to have a fast json parser suitable for android mobiles running old versions of android.
+This library is an O(n) json parser that creates the least amount of objects.
+It works fast and does not trigger the garbage collector, making it suitable for old android devices.

 ---
 ### Benchmark